 (1) Has received from an educational institution accredited or recognized by national or regional accrediting agencies as maintaining satisfactory standards, including those approved by the state board of education for the training of school psychologists, at least a master's degree in school psychology, or a degree considered equivalent by the board;

 (2) Is at least twenty-one years of age;

 (3) Is of good moral character;

-(7) Furnishes proof of at least twenty-seven months, exclusive of internship, of full-time experience as a certificated school psychologist employed by a board of education or a private school meeting the standards prescribed by the state board of education, or of experience which the board deems equivalent.
+(6) Furnishes proof of at least twenty-seven months, exclusive of internship, of full-time experience as a certificated school psychologist employed by a board of education or a private school meeting the standards prescribed by the state board of education, or of experience that the board deems equivalent.

 (D) If the entrance examiner finds that the applicant meets the requirements set forth in this section, the applicant shall be admitted to the appropriate examination.

 (E) The board shall adopt under Chapter 119. of the Revised Code rules for determining for the purposes of division (B)(3)(b) of this section whether a degree is equivalent to a degree in psychology from an institution in the United States.

 Amended by 131st General Assembly File No. TBD, HB 64, §101.01, eff.
 9/29/2015.